NeurAI-Lab/DoGo/README.md

 #### How to Run:
-This branch runs baseline version of SSL. python train.py --config-file  config/simclr.yaml
+This branch runs baseline version of SSL.
+<pre> python train.py --config-file  config/simclr.yaml </pre>
 To run our method, switch to branch "dogo" for more info.

 #### Cite our work:
 <pre>